privateboss0/Autonomous_Driving_Tongji_Uni/README.md

 Project name: END TO END AUTONOMOUS DRIVING

-Anaconda and Conda enviroment is used for isolated and specific install of Python and Carla/Unreal Engine dependencies
+Anaconda and Conda enviroment is used for isolated and to install specific vesion of Python and Carla/Unreal Engine dependencies

+Jupyter notebook and VScode(web) for code writing and testing

 World and Actor Simulation was done in Carla software utilizing the Unreal Engine.